What is a mortgage broker?

 When you meet with your prospective brokers, here are some questions you may wayt to ask them:

 And don’t just take their word for it.
 When you vet brokers, make sure they’re licensed in your state, and check their online reviews to see that they’re in good standing.
 The Better Business Bureau is a good resource for this kind of information.

-As long as you do your research first and determine the benefits will outweigh the costs, working with a mortgage broker may be the best way to get a good rate on your mortgage when you buy a home.
+As long as you do your research first and determine the benefits will outweigh the costs, working with a mortgage broker may be the best way to get the best mortgage rate when you buy a home.

 Get peace-of-mind on your home insurance

 Homeowners insurance buys you peace of mind.
 But are you sure you’re not paying too much for home insurance?

 SmartFinancial compares quotes from over 200 insurance companies to check for discounts and help you find lower rates in your area.

 Use SmartFinancial right now and stop overpaying for home insurance.